-A first must see outside Mostar is the Tekija complex in Blagaj.
+A first must -see outside Mostar is the Tekija complex in Blagaj.
 This is an old monastery for Dervish.
 The Dervish are important spiritual leaders within Islam.
 Today this complex it is still an important pilgrimage place for Muslims.
 The old Dervish house is located alongside the source of the Buna river.
 And this makes the place extra special.
 The entrance fee is about 2 euros per person.

 Blagaj is about fifteen minutes by car from Mostar.
-You can easily park there, but you will have to pay about 2 euros for 2 hours.
+You can easily park there, but you will have to pay a parking fee about 2 euros for 2 hours.
 From the parking till the Tekija complex it is a 5-minute walk alongside the Buna River.
 The walk is nice because you pass all sorts of stalls and cosy restaurants where you can sit with a front row view of the bright blue Buna and eat delicious food.
 If you like fish dishes I recommend Restoran FAJIĆ where you can eat very tasty and fresh fish.

 If you want to know more about the source of the Buna, you can enter the cave with a boat for just a few euros.
 Inside a guide tells you everything about the source.
 Just seeing the reflection of bright blue water in the cave makes this short boat trip worthwhile.

-If you are looking for cooling down in a beautiful natural environment, this is the prefect spot.
+If you are looking to cool down in a beautiful natural environment, this is the prefect spot.
 The Kravice waterfalls are a forty-five-minute drive from Mostar.
 You can park your car for free, but you have to pay 5 euros to enter the domain.
 It’s about a ten-minute walk from the parking lot to the waterfalls.
 People that have trouble walking, I would advise taking the little tourist train from the parking lot to the waterfalls.

 There are also bars with refreshing drinks and snacks.
 So you can perfectly make a day trip, but keep in mind that it is very busy during the day.
 Best times to visit and find a perfect tanning spot are mornings and early evenings.

 If you have any time left, don’t forget visit Pocitelj.
-It is a historical town with beautiful oriental and Ottoman architecture.
+It’s a historical town with beautiful oriental and Ottoman architecture.